 3. Backup Runtime?

 You also need to identify how much backup runtime you will need for your UPS.
 Generally a UPS is needed to have enough time to properly save files and shut down the equipment before a power outage.
 This will not take more than five minutes.
-And usually this is enough time to switch to an alternate source of power.
+And usually this is enough time for a backup generator to start and stabilise.
 Certain models can have additional battery packs connected to increase the run time.
 Depending on the load and the number of battery packs this could be many hours.

 4. Types of UPS?